mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 weight: 2
 ---

-# Identifying users and customers using SnowPlow
+# Identifying users and customers using Snowplow

 All customer analytics starts with a solid understanding of what constitutes a customer and a user: this is missing in traditional web analytics.
-In this section, we explain how to use SnowPlow to reliably identify customers and users:
+In this section, we explain how to use Snowplow to reliably identify customers and users:

-1. [Understanding the different SnowPlow user IDs](#user_id).
-An overview of the different user IDs that SnowPlow recognises
+1. [Understanding the different Snowplow user IDs](#user_id).
+An overview of the different user IDs that Snowplow recognises
 2. [The benefits of exposing user IDs](#benefits_of_user_id).
 The value that aggregating and filtering on user_ids provides data analysts
 3. [The benefits of exposing multiple user IDs](#benefits_of_multiple_user_ids).
 The value that exposing multiple user IDs provides data analysts
 4. [Robust approaches to identifying customers through tracking login events, using multiple IDs] (#login-events).
-A guide to reliable approach to identifying users, based on using SnowPlow to track login events
+A guide to reliable approach to identifying users, based on using Snowplow to track login events

 <h2><a name="user_id">1.
 Understanding user IDs</a></h2>

-Every line of SnowPlow table includes placeholders for three different user IDs:
+Every line of Snowplow table includes placeholders for three different user IDs:

 1. The `domain_userid`.
 This is a user ID that is set via a first party cookie.
 It can therefore be used to track user behaviour within a particular webdomain e.g. `mynewssite.com`
 2. The `network_userid`.
 This is a user ID that is set via a third party cookie.
 It can be used to track user behaviour across a network of sites on different domains.
 3. A `user_id` that can be set to custom values.
-This can be used to assign e.g. an ID set by a CRM system to SnowPlow data.
+This can be used to assign e.g. an ID set by a CRM system to Snowplow data.

 There are strengths and weaknesses associated with each different type of user identifier.
 In many cases, we recommend using a combination of two or three of them to power the most robust set of user analytics.
 (More on this below.)
 In this introductory section, however, we'll stick to outlining the benefits and limitations of each:

 ### 1. The `domain_userid`

-The `domain_userid` is set via a first party cookie in the SnowPlow Javascript (`sp.js`).
+The `domain_userid` is set via a first party cookie in the Snowplow Javascript (`sp.js`).

 Because it is set via a first party cookie, the `domain_userid` is rarely blocked.

-However, because it is tied to a first party cookie, it cannot be used to track users across domains: if you have SnowPlow set up across a network of sites, the same user on different sites will have different `domain_userid`s.
+However, because it is tied to a first party cookie, it cannot be used to track users across domains: if you have Snowplow set up across a network of sites, the same user on different sites will have different `domain_userid`s.
 (At least one for each site.)

 ### 2. The `network_userid`